adioshun/gitBook_DeepDrive/paper2017-vanet-3d.md

 - Techniques based on
 	- Markov RandomFields (MRF),
 	- Conditional Random Field (CRF)
-	- many graphical models are presented in [9], [14], [16] to guarantee the consistency of labeling of the pixels in the context ofthe overall image.
+	- many graphical models are presented in [9], [14], [16] to guarantee the consistency of labeling of the pixels in the context of the overall image.

+- In addition, the authors in [18], [12]and [7] developed various methods for
+	- **presegmentation** into **superpixels**
-In addition, the authors in [18], [12]and [7] developed various methods for presegmentation intosuperpixels or segment candidates that are used to extract thecategories and features characterizing individual segments andfrom combinations of neighboring segments.
+	-  segment candidates that are used to extract the categories and features characterizing individual segments and from combinations of neighboring segments.

-Alternatively,the authors in [13] attempted to create 3D reconstruction ofdynamic scenes by achieving a long-range spatio-temporalregularization in semantic video segmentation, since both thecamera and the scene are in motion.
+- Alternatively,the authors in [13] attempted to **create 3D reconstruction** of dynamic scenes by achieving a long-range spatio-temporalregularization in semantic video segmentation, since both thecamera and the scene are in motion.

 The developed idea isto integrate deep CNN and CRF to perform sharp pixel-levelboundaries of objects.